Titans’ NFL-best winning streak now 6, edge Saints 23-21 | Times Leader

 “Disappointing loss,” a curt Saints coach Sean Payton said afterward.
 “I thought we came in with a good plan.
 We fought hard.
 That’s what makes it difficult.
 Just in the end, too many little things.”

-Against the Titans, they also played without a in four-time Pro Bowl running back Alvin Kamara because of an injured knee, left tackle Terron Armstead (knee and shoulder injuries) and defensive back C.J.
+Against the Titans, they also played without a trio of starters in four-time Pro Bowl running back Alvin Kamara because of an injured knee, left tackle Terron Armstead (knee and shoulder injuries) and defensive back C.J.
 Gardner-Johnson (foot), just put on injured reserve.

 The Saints, who outgained Tennessee 373-264, still had a chance to tie late.